jnozzi/cocoadev.com/markdown/CppSharedPtrInCocoa.md

 As far as Cocoa goes, I'm not quite comfortable with the Objective-C pointer management.
 There are lots of side-effects.
 Objective-C pointer are NOT like C pointers due to the reference counting.
 I'm just not ready to wrap them in a shared_ptr and forget about it.
 It seems like it adds a layer of complexity to something already too complex for my tastes.
 ----

 I think we are in almost complete agreement, I just jumped on the statement that reference counting is a bad idea in general, because there are few clear alternatives when a pointer to an object is NEEDED (which is sometimes the case).
 In these cases shared_ptr is exceptionally useful, and very difficult to 'mess up'.
 That is, other than circular references, there are few opportunities for novices and experts alike to abuse shared_ptr.
 Otherwise, I cannot pick out something specific you have said which I disagree with.
 Perhaps we work in very different domains, where a technique which is suitable in one, is depracted in the other.
 I think I mistook your forceful suggestion of alternatives (specifically using the stack *almost* exclusively, which I agree with by the way) for a denunciation of smart pointers in general.
-When pointers are necessary (which they are for me and my plugin-happy apps) use a wrapper (auto_ptr or shared_ptr or Loki::General/SmartPtr), I think that such a statement is fairly easy to agree on.
+When pointers are necessary (which they are for me and my plugin-happy apps) use a wrapper (auto_ptr or shared_ptr or Loki::SmartPtr), I think that such a statement is fairly easy to agree on.

 As for using shared_ptr with Cocoa objects, I use it succesfully, and with no problems.
 If something which you investigate seems too complex for your needs, then you are probably right.
 After all, only you know what you need to do the job.
 If others deem that their needs can be satisfied by the shared_ptr code above, then they should only be discouraged by specific flaws presented clearly, not a general 'bad feeling'  about reference counting.
 Happy programming, let your errors be compile-time and your exceptions few.

--General/JeremyJurksztowicz
+-JeremyJurksztowicz

 ----
 Thanks so much for this recipe!
 I had been wondering if using the automatic reference counting of shared_ptr was possible as an alternative to Cocoa/obj-c's manual reference counting.
 I'm an experienced C++ programmer getting into iPhone apps, and I love the ease of use and foolproof interface that shared_ptr provides.
 Listening to Cocoa devs talking about hunting down memory leaks because they forgot to manually decrement a ref count somewhere in their program made my jaw drop: "you mean you don't have shared_ptr?"
 I asked.
 Because in C++ we figured this out a while ago and it's in the C++0x / TR1 standard now!